The Little River Regiment Honor Roll

 This page is dedicated to the memory of the men and women of the South Carolina backcountry – The Little River Regiment.
 These Patriots helped turn the tide of the American Revolution.

-Visit The Little River Regiment Main Page for more details.
+Visit The Little River Regiment Main Page for more details and history.

 If you have an ancestor or anyone you know of who fought with the Little River Regiment, and they are not listed, please contact me to have them added.
-This page is a work in process, and will be getting updated with new information as it comes in.
+This page is a work in process, and is updated with new information as it comes in.

 Benjamin Adair